Medical Guardian vs. Lifeline

 MGClassic

-MGClassic has a traditional landline connection with a monthly cost of $29.95.
+MGClassic has a traditional landline connection with a monthly cost of $32.95.
 This is perfect for seniors with unreliable cell service or those who want a simple at-home system.
 It offers a coverage range up to 1,300 feet and includes a water-resistant wearable pendant.
 That means you can call for help anywhere in the home.
+This is one of Medical Guardian’s “lower-tech” systems.
+We found it simple to use, and its loud two-way speaker made it easy to communicate during a test call.

 MGHome Cellular

 A step up from MGClassic, MGHome Cellular starts at $37.95 per month with a $149.95 one-time equipment fee.
 The main difference with this system is that it uses AT&T’s cellular network instead of a phone line, and the base station is a bit sleeker than MGClassic.
-Remember, MGHome Cellular offers an impressive coverage area of up to 1,400 feet.
+We were impressed with the equipment, since most at-home systems, including Lifeline’s, are a bit of an eyesore.
+MGHome Cellular also offers an impressive coverage area of up to 1,400 feet.

-Mini Guardian is an all-in-one, discreet system priced at $44.95 per month.
+MGMini is a discreet, all-in-one system priced at $39.95 per month.
 It also has a one-time equipment fee of $149.95.
-This mobile system comes in several colors for all you fashion-forward seniors.
+The mobile system comes in several colors for all you fashion-forward seniors.
 Every package includes a charging cradle, lanyard, and belt clip.
-As a bonus, it only weighs 1.3 ounces!
+As a bonus, it weighs only 1.3 ounces!
+We wore the MGMini out and about and found it sleek, lightweight, and barely noticeable.
+We recommend the MGMini for minimalists.

 MGMini Lite